Calcium imaging

 Calcium imaging is a microscopy technique to optically measure the calcium (Ca2+) status of an isolated cell, tissue or medium.
 Calcium imaging takes advantage of calcium indicators, fluorescent molecules that respond to the binding of Ca2+ ions by fluorescence properties.
 Two main classes of calcium indicators exist: chemical indicators and genetically encoded calcium indicators (GECI).
-This technique has allowed studies of calcium signalling in a wide variety of cell types.
-In neurons, electrical activity is always accompanied by an influx of Ca2+ ions.
-Thus, calcium imaging can be used to monitor the electrical activity in hundreds of neurons in cell culture or in living animals, which has made it possible to dissect the function of neuronal circuits.
+This technique has allowed studies of calcium signalling in a wide variety of cell types, and can be used to measure electrical activity in hundreds of neurons in cell culture, or in living animals during ongoing behavior.

 Chemical indicators

 Chemical indicators are small molecules that can chelate calcium ions.
 All these molecules are based on an EGTA homologue called BAPTA, with high selectivity for calcium (Ca2+) ions versus magnesium (Mg2+) ions.

 This group of indicators includes fura-2, indo-1, fluo-3, fluo-4, Calcium Green-1.

 These dyes are often used with the chelator carboxyl groups masked as acetoxymethyl esters, in order to render the molecule lipophilic and to allow easy entrance into the cell.
 Once this form of the indicator is in the cell, cellular esterases will free the carboxyl groups and the indicator will be able to bind calcium.
 The free acid form of the dyes (i.e. without the acetoxymethyl ester modification) can also be directly injected into cells via a microelectrode or micropipette which removes uncertainties as to the cellular compartment holding the dye (the acetoxymethyl ester can also enter the endoplasmic reticulum and mitochondria).
 Binding of a Ca2+ ion to a fluorescent indicator molecule leads to either an increase in quantum yield of fluorescence or emission/excitation wavelength shift.
 Individual chemical Ca2+ fluorescent indicators are utilized for cytosolic calcium measurements in a wide variety of cellular preparations.
 The first real time (video rate) Ca2+ imaging was carried out in 1986 in cardiac cells using intensified video cameras.
 Later development of the technique using laser scanning confocal microscopes revealed sub-cellular Ca2+ signals in the form of Ca2+ sparks and Ca2+ blips.
 Relative responses from a combination of chemical Ca2+ fluorescent indicators were also used to quantify calcium transients in intracellular organelles such as mitochondria.

 Calcium imaging, also referred to as calcium mapping, is also used to perform research on myocardial tissue.
 Calcium mapping is a ubiquitous technique used on whole, isolated hearts such as mouse, rat, and rabbit species.